kis-balazs/CUDA-Research/06_CUDA_APIs/01_cuBLAS/README.md

 - Funfact, [cublas-lt docs](https://docs.nvidia.com/cuda/cublas/#cublasltmatmul) state that the leading dimensions of matrices (for multiplication) need to be multiples of 4.

 Important!
-Compile with `nvcc -o exec code.cu -lcublasLt`
+Compile with `nvcc -o exec code.cu -lcublasLt`; Note: `-lcublas` link might be needed by hybrid implementations.

 ## cuBLAS-Xt
 - cublas-xt for host + gpu solving (way slower)